How to String a Wind Chime

 Adding a wind chime to your outdoor space is a simple, sweet way to enhance your surroundings.
 Whether you have a broken chime that needs to repair or wish to make your own chime from scratch, we have all the info you need to string wind chimes all by yourself.

 A wind chime is part decoration, part instrument.
 Created from a mix of hanging tubes or rods and bells, they are carefully constructed to sound as pretty as they look.
+There are also ways to make them louder.
 The slightest breeze sets off a wind chime's bells, releasing delicate music that's never over-the-top or a distraction.

 In this article, we'll share how to easily restring a wind chime.
 We'll also review every step of a simple DIY wind chime project, in case you're interested in making wind chimes from scratch.
 We'll also show you a few ready-to-install chimes, just in case you decide against making your own.